thindil/steamsky/bin/doc/MODDING.md

 - Tags `startdata`: contains data needed for story starting condition.
 For "dropitem" it will be index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
     - Optional attribute `action`: what to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tag `endtext`: text which will be show to player when he/she finish story.
 - Tags `forbiddenfaction`: if player is in that faction, he can't start this story.
     - Optional attribute `action`: what to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tag `step` contains data for step of story.
     - Attribute `finish`: condition which must be met to finish this step.
       Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship, `explore` - go to next step when player search selected map field.
 - Tags `finishdata`: contains data needed for finish selected step.
     - Attribute `name` is name of data.
 Possible values: `item` - item index (for `askinbase` and `loot` steps), `base` - ask in any base (value `any`) or randomly selected (value `selected`) needed for `askinbase` steps.
-Names `faction` - index of faction to which ship belongs, `ship` - index of ship which must be destroyed (for `destroyship` and `loot` steps), `random` value if enemy ship should be selected randomly or `any` for any enemy ship (for `loot` step only).
+Names `faction` - index of faction to which ship belongs, `ship`
+      - index of ship which must be destroyed (for `destroyship` and `loot` steps), `random` value if enemy ship should be selected randomly or `any` for any enemy ship (for `loot` step only).
 Names `x` and `y` are location on map where player must go to progress in story.
 Value `random` mean randomly selected place on map or numeric coordinates of map field.
 Both used by `destroyship` and `explore` steps.
 Name `condition` is used by all steps and mean which skill should be used for check did step will progress to next, or value `random` for random chance.
 Name `chance` is used by all steps and mean chance (1 to that number for `random` condition or Skill + roll from 1 to 100) that step will progress to next.
     - Optional attribute `action`: what to do with this entry.
 Possible values
       are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `text`: text which will be show to player when step starts.
-Attribute `condition`: finish condition of previous step which was lead to this one.
+    - Attribute `condition`: finish condition of previous step which was lead to this one.
 Possible values: `any`, `askinbase` and `destroyship`.
-- Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: what to do with this text.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+      are: "add" (add this text, default option), "remove" (remove this text) or "update" (update selected text).
 - Tag `failtext`: text which will be show to player if step not progress to next.